eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 .. code-block:: bash

     git clone https://github.com/eclipse-cyclonedds/cyclonedds.git
-    cd cyclonedds
+    cd cycloneddsintallation
     mkdir build

 **Note:** Use the appropriate procedure according to your specific needs.

+You can install dependencies using scoop.
+Refer to the scoop website for installation steps here: https://scoop.sh/

-On Windows, to install dependencies using chocolatey, use  ``choco install git cmake``.
+You can also install dependencies using chocolatey, use  ``choco install git cmake``.

 For Application Developers
 ''''''''''''''''''''''''''